Other Forms of Living Donation

 Living Intestine Donation

 It is possible to donate a portion of your intestine.
 This procedure is very rare: UNOS data show fewer than 10 procedures per year.
+There have been no living intestine donors since 2018.
 The first living intestine transplant was at University of Massachusetts Medical School.